 The Mountains, the Sea, and Points Between

 Bob took the Sierra Club’s Basic Mountaineering Training Course in 1972, but it was not until 1976 that he joined the Club, took the Leadership Training Course, and plunged into chapter activity.
+Later in life, he said that during the 1970s he evolved from car camper to backpacker to full-fledged mountaineer.
 He became an assistant leader in the Basic Mountaineering Training Committee (BMTC) in the late ’70s, and in 1979 became its Treasurer.
 In 1982 he became Chair of the BMTC, a position he held through 1984.
 During his service he revamped committee bookkeeping procedures and assisted in rewriting committee policies, procedures and staff handbooks.
 He presided over establishment of the new Advanced Mountaineering Training Program and was actively engaged in leading trips for the chapter’s hiking and climbing sections.
+Often, Tommy was right there with him.

 CLASS OF 1950 LOOKBOOK ENTRY (from 2002)